 - Example categories: net income, retained earnings, and any contributions or distributions made for your properties

-The codes can get pretty granular.
-But that’s a good thing.
-By giving each transaction for each property a specific code, it’s easy to keep track of where every penny is going and which of your properties are making or losing money.
+The codes can get pretty granular, but that’s a good thing.
+By giving each transaction a specific code, you can easily track where every penny goes and which properties are profitable.

 Why Do You Need a Chart of Accounts for Your Property Management Company?